jishnub/ParallelUtilities.jl/README.md

  2.0  3.0
 ```

 The functions `pmapreduce` produces the same result as `pmapreduce_commutative` if the reduction operator is commutative (ie. the order of results received from the children workers does not matter).

-The function `pmapreduce_commutative` might be faster as it does not sort the results received from the workers before reduction.
-This is what is used by the function `pmapsum` that chooses the reduction operator to be a sum.
+The function `pmapsum` sets the reduction operator to be a sum.

 ```julia
 julia> sum(workers())